bbrianxiao/Leetcode/Stack/227. Basic Calculator II/readme.md

-# Basic Calculator - Two Versions
+# 227. Basic Calculator II

 ## Overview
 This repository contains two versions of a `Solution` class, each implementing a basic calculator to evaluate a string containing non-negative integers and arithmetic operators ('+', '-', '*', '/').
 Both versions handle arithmetic operations according to standard order of operations but differ in their approach to managing intermediate results.